 If you have impetigo, you can prevent spreading the infection by not touching the affected area.
 You can easily spread the infection from one place on your body to another if you touch the infection then touch somewhere else.
 To keep impetigo from spreading, it is very important that pillowcases and sheets be washed every day.
 Personal items, such as soap and towels, should be kept separate from other family members.
 Playmates who come in contact with infected skin can develop impetigo, so children who have impetigo should try to avoid contact with others until it clears up.

 Impetigo usually is treated with antibiotics, either in the form of liquid, pills, or an injection.
-For localized areas of impetigo, your doctor may prescribe a topical antibacterial skin ointment such as mupirocin (Bactroban) or retapamulin (Altabax) may be prescribed.
+For localized areas of impetigo, your doctor may prescribe a topical antibacterial skin ointment such as mupirocin (Bactroban) or retapamulin (Altabax).
 The area around the blisters should be washed with soap and water, and any moist, yellow scabs can be gently cleansed with a hydrogen peroxide diluted with water.
 Covering the area with gauze and tape or a loose plastic bandage can help to reduce the risk of spreading the infection to other parts of the body.